tushank2753/Tic-Tac-Toe/README.md

 # Tic Tac Toe Game

 A simple and responsive Tic Tac Toe game built using HTML, CSS, and JavaScript.
-This project allows two players to play, detects winners or draws, and provides a reset option with a clean and interactive UI.
+This project allows two players to play, detects winners or draws.

 🚀 **Features**
 - Two-player gameplay (X and O)